 There is an ever-growing body of scientific evidence about complementary and alternative treatment, which is an approach to health care that exists outside conventional medicine practiced in the United States.

 Complementary medicine is used along with conventional medicine.
 An example is aromatherapy to help lessen discomfort following surgery.
 Alternative medicine is used in place of conventional medicine, such as following a special diet to treat cancer instead of undergoing surgery, radiation, or chemotherapy recommended by a medical doctor.

-The following complementary and alternative practices are currently used to treat anxiety and anxiety disorders:
+The following complementary and alternative practices are currently used to treat anxiety and depressive disorders:

 - Stress and Relaxation Techniques

 Relaxation techniques may produce modest, short-term reduction of anxiety in people with ongoing health problems such as heart disease or inflammatory bowel disease, and in those who are having breast biopsies, dental treatment, or other medical procedures.
 These techniques have also been shown to be useful for older adults with anxiety.
 In people with generalized anxiety disorder, studies indicate that cognitive-behavioral therapy is more effective over the long term than relaxation techniques.
 For symptoms of depression they may have modest benefit, but they are not as effective as cognitive-behavioral therapy (CBT) or other psychological treatment.
 Find out more.